runrevr/ImageRefresh/docs/activecampaign-integration.md

 The integration is triggered at the following points:

-1. User Registration - When a user registers, they are added as a contact with the "Free User" tag
+1. User Registration - When a user registers, they are added as a contact with the "#free" tag
 2. Subscription Changes - When a user subscribes or changes their subscription tier, their tags and membership status are updated
 3. Stripe Webhook Events - When subscription events occur through Stripe, the membership status is updated accordingly